OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-15.md

 ## 1 Chronicles 15:5

-> Of the sons of Kohath: Uriel the chief, and 120 of his relatives;
+> From the descendants of Kohath: Uriel the leader, along with 120 of his kin;

 ---

 ## 1 Chronicles 15:6

-> Of the sons of Merari: Asaiah the chief, and 220 of his relatives;
+> From the descendants of Merari: Asaiah the leader, along with 220 of his kin;

 ---

 ## 1 Chronicles 15:7

-> Of the sons of Gershom: Joel the chief, and 130 of his relatives;
+> From the descendants of Gershom: Joel the leader, along with 130 of his kin;

 ---

 ## 1 Chronicles 15:8

-> Of the sons of Elizaphan: Shemaiah the chief, and 200 of his relatives;
+> From the descendants of Elizaphan: Shemaiah the leader, along with 200 of his kin;

 ---

 ## 1 Chronicles 15:9

-> Of the sons of Hebron: Eliel the chief, and 80 of his relatives;
+> From the descendants of Hebron: Eliel the leader, along with 80 of his kin;

 ---

 ## 1 Chronicles 15:10

-> Of the sons of Uzziel: Amminadab the chief, and 112 of his relatives.
+> From the descendants of Uzziel: Amminadab the leader, along with 112 of his kin.

 ---